dietercastel/SAE/README.md

 ##Q&A

-###Will the library work if I don't use Angular.js?
+###Will the library work if I don't use AngularJS?
 Some parts will some parts won't.
-Therefore it's highly recommended to use Angular.js.
-Angular.js is the first line prevention against XSS and provides some other features for which this library is preconfigured.
+Therefore it's highly recommended to use AngularJS.
+AngularJS is the first line prevention against XSS and provides some other features for which this library is preconfigured.

 ### Why do I need to put my secret in a file?
 Because secrets should not reside in (probably) public code.
 It's therefore advised that you put your secret in a separate file on your server _outside_ your project directory.